maxmhoff/mandatory-assignment-python2/readme.md

-# Mandatory Assignment #1 _- Python2_In this assignment we were asked to fetch all "required reading" from the course via a GitHub API...If you read this I probably **succeeded**!## Required Reading:
+# Mandatory Assignment #1 _- Python2_
+In this assignment we were asked to fetch all "required reading" from the course via a GitHub API...
+If you read this I probably **succeeded**!
+## Required Reading:
 * [3.
 An informal introduction to python](https://docs.python.org/3.7/tutorial/introduction.html#an-informal-introduction-to-python)
 * [3.1.
 Using python as a calculator](https://docs.python.org/3.7/tutorial/introduction.html#using-python-as-a-calculator)
 * [3.1.1.
 Numbers](https://docs.python.org/3.7/tutorial/introduction.html#numbers)